kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-a-Web-Wallet.md

 ## [TurtleWallet](https://turtlewallet.lol)

-TurtleWallet is a multi-featured TurtleCoin Web Wallet, which has all of the features Shellnet has, and also boasts of:
+TurtleWallet is a multi-featured TurtleCoin Web Wallet made by Fexra, which has all of the features Shellnet has, and also boasts of:

 * price charts in USD, BTC, LTC and ETH
 * light/night mode